materius/framework/README.md

 # Materius

-[Materius](http://materius.github.io/) is a front-end framework based on Google material design, make with sylus.
+[Materius](http://materius.github.io/) is a front-end framework based on Google material design, maded with sylus.

 ## Install